markbrennand/force-framework/README.md

 # Overview
-A set of APIs that have been developed to aid in Apex development.
+A suite of APIs that have been developed to aid in Apex development.

 Built with SOLID Principles, Separation of Concerns and Clean code in mind.